How to Assess Your Data Center

 - Assess each system based on its role in the network and its importance to the business to prioritize which portions of the physical and virtual infrastructure to protect first.
 For example, if your business involves credit card transactions, the servers that handle credit card transactions and the path of communication for traffic carrying credit card information are extremely valuable assets whose protection should be prioritized.

 - Examine at least 90 days of traffic logs to inventory the applications on the data center network.
 Create a custom report based on the data center’s application database to help identify the existing data center applications.
-Use the data center application inventory to develop a whitelist of applications you want to sanction or tolerate on your data center network, including internally developed custom applications.Your initial application inventory doesn’t need to identify every application because by monitoring the block rules that you configure for the data center best practice security rulebase, you’ll discover the applications you haven’t identified.
+Use the data center application inventory to develop an allow list of applications you want to sanction or tolerate on your data center network, including internally developed custom applications.Your initial application inventory doesn’t need to identify every application because by monitoring the block rules that you configure for the data center best practice security rulebase, you’ll discover the applications you haven’t identified.
 Focus on inventorying the applications and application types that you want toallow.
-When you finish developing the application whitelist, all applications that you don’t explicitly allow are denied.Map the applications to business requirements.
+When you finish developing the application allow list, all applications that you don’t explicitly allow are denied.Map the applications to business requirements.
 If an application doesn’t map to a business requirement, evaluate whether you should tolerate it on the network.
 Applications that meet no apparent business need increase the attack surface and may be part of an attacker’s tool set.
 Even if an unneeded application is innocent, the best practice is to remove it so that there is one less surface for an attacker to exploit.
 If multiple applications perform the same function, for example, file sharing or instant messaging, consider standardizing on one or two applications to reduce the attack surface.If any internal custom applications don’t use the application-default port, note the ports and services required to support the custom application.
 Consider rewriting internal custom applications to use the application-default port.Create groups for applications that require similar treatment on the network so that you apply security policy efficiently to application groups rather than to individual applications.
 Application groups make designing and implementing security policy easier because you can apply policy to all of the applications in a group at one time, change policy for the entire group, add new applications to the group to apply the group’s policy to the new applications, and reuse an application group in multiple security policy rules.
 For example, an application group designed for data center storage applications may include applications such as crashplan, ms-ds-smb, and NFS.

 - Inventory the service accounts that applications use to communicate between servers and within servers inside the data center.
 A best practice is to use one service account for each function instead of using one service account for multiple functions.
 This limits access to the service account and makes it easier to understand how the service account was used if a system is compromised.
 Another best practice is to identify service accounts that are hard-coded into the application so that you can write IPS signatures against them and monitor the use of the accounts.